 Taking the time now to assess what went well and what did not will prove valuable, and having a continuity plan will make businesses more resilient in the future.
 The lack of tech infrastructure for many made the move to remote working very difficult, many relying on employees to use their personal computers for work, presenting obvious security threats to confidential data they may have access to.
 Equally those businesses relying on paper processes to track and manage staff leave and sickness would have seen their procedures fall by the wayside immediately and now will be playing admin catch up for quite some time.
-These are just two examples of areas which can be easily rectified but are tough to manage when the crisis hits
+These are just two examples of areas that can be easily rectified but are tough to manage when the crisis hits

 Now is a great time to look at where the business needs investment, which need not be expensive or time-consuming but will enable organisations to be far more proactive next time around, ensuring ‘business as usual’ when actually it is anything but.

 With complete sickness tracking, wellbeing, and reporting tools, Edays is ready to help your business and employees through a far from a normal back-to-work environment.
 See Edays in action.